Stand back and show the whole room before close-ups so wall position, windows, doors, and furniture make sense.

 - Quote status

-- Indicative until reviewed
+- Indicative until checked

 - Take wide photos before close-ups